List of New Avengers story arcs: Thunderbolts

 The CSA give the Thunderbolts a mission to defeat the, unsanctioned, New Avengers.
 The team defeat the New Avengers (sans Wolverine, Spider-Woman and Ronin who are absent) and Songbird claims they could do so whenever they wish.
 However, this was all a diversion so that Joystick could plant surveillance equipment in Stark Tower.
 She succeeded but was thoroughly beaten up by Spider-Woman.

 Civil War

 During Civil War, the New Avengers, along with a majority of other heroes, deal with the passing of the Registration Law.

 Fallen Son

 During the miniseries, Wolverine and Daredevil infiltrate the S.H.I.E.L.D. helicarrier to confirm Captain America's death.
 The New Avengers are seen playing poker with the Thing.
 Another comic shows Clint Barton initially making contact with Tony Stark and agreeing to become the new Captain America, only to turn the offer down after a meeting with Kate Bishop, which shows him how disrespectful he is being to his friend's memory.
 Spider-Man and Wolverine later confront each other over their grief at Cap's death.
-The final issues shows the New Avengers watching the funeral from Doctor Strange's Sanctum Sancortum, none of them daring to actually attend the funeral in case they are captured.
+The final issues shows the New Avengers watching the funeral from Doctor Strange's Sanctum Sanctorum, none of them daring to actually attend the funeral in case they are captured.